Where are our products made?

 • Miir Bottles: Produced in China in a low-impact factory utilising recycled materials.

-A note on Chinese production
+A note on International Production

 Today, “Made In China” is no longer a label to be wary of but a testament to the nation’s remarkable journey towards sustainability and ethical production.
-By choosing products made responsibly in China (and freighted using low-carbon methods!), you are supporting a new era of responsible manufacturing that prioritizes the planet and people.
+By choosing products made responsibly in China (and freighted using low-carbon methods!), you are supporting a new era of responsible manufacturing that prioritises the planet and people.

 A note on Freighting Methods